HandsomeYingyan/HandsomeMod/README.md

 -Add some basic modules to support gpu and drm.

--Add rt-linux patches
+-Add rt-linux patches.

--Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver)
+-Add Wayland(Not working due to lack of mesa) and Xorg Support (alpha ver).

--Add littlevgl Support (still testing)
+-Add littlevgl Support (still testing).

--Include Soc not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx)
+-Include Socs not yet in mainline(eg. Allwinner V3s F1cx00s and HiSilicon hi35xx).

--Update the kernel backport driver to 5.4(better wifi signal)
+-Update the kernel backport driver to 5.4(better wifi signal).

+## Testing Blog...

+### 6/14

+- HiSilicon hi3518ev200 is basically working(kernel(4.9.37) boots!)

+-Warning !
+The hi35xx target in master branch is not working!
+I will release working code after i solved most of the problems in kernel.

+-and non-free HiSilicon kernel modules is working! hi-mipi can be found in /dev

+-but following components do not work at all:

+-overlayfs (jffs2 error)

+-rtl8188eu usb wifi(usb-utill can found  it but not working)

+-Hi_minihttp from openipc project is not ready yet!

+-Himm and some libs can't build into images(depends not found)

 ## Planing...